drguptavivek/central-frontend/docs/vg-component-short-token-app-users.md

-# VG Component: Short-Lived Token App Users
+# VG Fork: Short-Lived Token App Users

 This document describes the technical implementation of the "VG App User Auth" system, which introduces username/password authentication and short-lived session tokens for App Users (Field Keys), replacing the legacy long-lived token model.